cambroise/cambroise.github.io/content/authors/admin/_index.md

 bio: My research interests include machine learning, statistics in high-dimension and applications in medicine and genomics.
 education:
   courses:
+  - course: French HDR from the University of Technology of Compiègne (France)
+    year: 2005
   - course: PhD in applied statistics  from the University of Technology of Compiègne (France)
     year: 1996
   - course: Master of science from the Cranfield Institute of Technology (UK).